-Our audits of the combined financial statements included in the preceding section of this report were performed for the purpose of forming an opinion on those statements taken as a whole.
-The supplementary information presented in the following section of this report is presented for purposes of additional analysis and is not a required part of the combined financial statements.
+We have audited the combined financial statements of ReFrame Ministries (the Agency) as of and for the years ended June 30, 2023 and 2022, and have issued our report thereon dated January 11, 2024, which contained an unmodified opinion on those combined financial statements.
+Our audits were performed for the purpose of forming an opinion on the combined financial statements as a whole.
+The combining summary of financial position information and the combining summary of activities information is presented for the purposes of additional analysis and is not a required part of the combined financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the combined financial statements.
-The information has been subjected to the auditing procedures applied in the audits of the combined financial statements and to certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined financial statements or to the combined financial statements themselves, and to other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the combined financial statements taken as a whole.
+The information has been subjected to the auditing procedures applied in the audits of the combined financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the combined financial statements or to the combined financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated in all material respects in relation to the combined financial statements as a whole.

-BDO USA, LLP
+BDO USA, P.C.

-January 3, 2023
+January 11, 2024